Reviving 70s Nostalgia: Shared Power and Serenity for Modern Times

 2. Balance natural with synthetic

-We’ve got nearly 8 billion people in this world.
-Living in the 21st century means balancing these two.
-The natural world needs more attention, respect, and care.
-And synthetic solutions are needed to help manage our problems.
+With 8 billion people on this planet, living in the 21st century means balancing these two.
+The natural world and approaches need more attention, respect, and care.
+And synthetic solutions are needed to address problems and help people live (and hopefully live better).

 3. Accept contradiction